 The Liu Shiming Art Foundation was founded in 2021 to preserve the works of acclaimed Chinese artist Liu Shiming, as well as for the advancement of the global discourse surrounding the arts, history and culture.
 The fund aims to support art students and emerging artists by encouraging the creation of all forms of art and multicultural study.
 The Foundation goals are to foster a greater understanding and appreciation of Asian art forms and to contextualize them within a global purview.
 Engaging students and artists to conceptualize the creative process by focusing on a multicultural East and West perspective should be fundamental to the human experience.

-The foundation aims to create an engaged platform that collectively support the creation of arts, the study of art history and culture.
+The foundation aims to create an engaged platform that collectively supports the creation of arts, the study of art history and culture.
 It also shares aesthetic meanings, inclusiveness, and humanities of the art.

 Jennifer Adams, M.D.